 Monday morning after receiving the news of Mike’s passing I went for a run as I often do.
 This time though it was different.
 I was running to clear my head and to just be outside for a bit.
 As I was running, I couldn’t help but notice the sun shining for the first time in many days.
 And in that moment I was reminded to pause and be grateful for all of the good that exists in our lives every day.
 Something so simple, yet something we have to appreciate.

-So as you go about thIMG_20160329_222339is week, remember to be grateful.
+So as you go about this week, remember to be grateful.
 Remember to live life to the fullest and to enjoy each and every moment for we never know when it will be our last.

 To Mike, I say thank you for being there for me.
 Thank you for being a part of my life.
 And although you are gone, you are still with us each and every day.
 We are going to plant a tree in your memory in my brother’s yard and I can’t wait to watch it grow.
 And the four leaf clover that you pressed in the frame that you made will hang in my office to remind me that you’re always there, wishing for the best for us all.